Canon 6D Mark II vs Sony RX10 II

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 6D Mark II and Sony Cyber-shot DSC-RX10 II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 The 6D Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the RX10 II has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the RX10 II has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the RX10 II was succeeded by the Sony RX10 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So how do things add up?
 Is there a clear favorite between the Canon 6D Mark II and the Sony RX10 II?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.